 It can be a fun D.I.Y. activity to design their own.

 There are thousands of examples on Pinterest.
 My board D.I.Y.
-ACTIVITIES for Tweens and Teens has many ideas.
+Activities for Tweens and Teens has many ideas.

-#5 Reading to relax
+#5 Reading is a relaxing way to unwind

-Good old fashioned reading had to make the list right?
+Good old-fashioned reading had to make the list right?

 My kids love this book so much we get it every year.

-How about audio books if they really need some alone time?
+How about audiobooks if they really need some alone time?

-WonderSmileThe Boy’s Book of Adventure: The Little Guidebook for Smart and Resourceful BoysDiary of a Wimpy Kid #13: MeltdownDog Man and Cat Kid: From the Creator of Captain Underpants (Dog Man #4)National Geographic Kids Almanac 2019 (National Geographic Almanacs)Homeward Bound: The Incredible JourneyAre You There, God?
+WonderSmileThe Boy’s Book of Adventure: The Little Guidebook for Smart and Resourceful BoysThe Meltdown (Diary of a Wimpy Kid Book 13)Dog Man and Cat Kid: From the Creator of Captain Underpants (Dog Man #4)National Geographic Kids Almanac 2020 (National Geographic Almanacs)Homeward Bound: The Incredible JourneyAre You There, God?
 It’s Me, Margaret (Paperback) – Common

-More ideas for slowing things down
+More relaxation techniques for teens to slow things down

 I love this idea from Sandi over at Happy Science Mom.
 She suggests using these foods that are naturally calming.